 Digital Electronics for the Inventor

+This course is for students interested in building new computers and technology.
 This hands-on course challenges students to assess, design, build, test, and demonstrate a digital electronics project from scratch.
 Topics covered include digital logic design, circuit theory, programmable devices, and basic microelectronics.
 Students will engage in guided exercises and small-scale projects to put theory into practice.
 Student work culminates with an original design they create in small teams.
-Through the team projects, students will develop skills in project management, prototyping, protocol and functional testing, quality assurance, and device deployment.
+Through the team projects, students will develop skills in project man

 • Engineering design process